 Grases et al. (1995) tested the influence of couch grass rhizome infusion on calcium oxalate urolithiasis risk factors in Wistar rats fed with standard commercial diet, high protein diet and high glucidic diet.
-High protein diet contained 34 % of proteins and 52.8 % of carbohydrates; high glucidic diet contained 76.8% and 4.3% of proteins.
-Urine samples collected between 25 and 90 day of life were regarded as a standard.
-After 90 day a water supply was replaced with a herbal infusion of 3g herbal substance in 1L.
-Then rats were fed with high protein diet and with drinking water for 7 days and two 24h urine samples were collected (in eight and ninth days).
-After this, water was replaced by a herbal infusion for 7 days and two urine 24 h samples were collected.
-This was followed by 7 days period with a high glucidic diet and water, with collection of two urine samples what was followed by 7 day period with the herbal infusion, ending with collection of two 24 h urine samples.
+High protein diet contained 34% of proteins and 52.8% of carbohydrates; high glucidic diet contained 76.8% and 4.3% of proteins.
+Urine samples collected between the 25th and 90th day of life were regarded as a standard.
+After day 90, a water supply was replaced with a herbal infusion of 3 g herbal substance in 1 l.
+Then rats were fed with high protein diet and with drinking water for 7 days and 2 24 h urine samples were collected (in 8th and 9th days).
+After this, water was replaced by a herbal infusion for 7 days and 2 urine 24 h samples were collected.
+This was followed by 7 days period with a high glucidic diet and water, with collection of 2 urine samples what was followed by 7-day period with the herbal infusion, ending with collection of 2 24 h urine samples.
 The authors compared: the volumes of consumed diets, excreted urine volumes, urine density, urine pH, calcium and magnesium, phosphates, citrates, creatinine, to the samples obtained of rats fed with standard diet, high protein diet, high glucidic diet of rats given with water or Agropyron repens infusion.
 The authors observed that citruria slightly decreased (p<0.01) when the herbal infusion was combined with a high glucidic diet, calciuria was increased and magnesiuria decreased.
 The authors concluded that the possible effects of the Agropyron repens infusion can't be assigned to any positive effect of the main urolithiasis risk factors studied.

-Assessor's comment: The concentration of the infusion was lower than used in humans.
-There was no observed positive effects of the Agropyron repens infusion on the urolithiasis risk diets.
+The concentration of the infusion was lower than used in humans.
+There were no observed positive effects of the Agropyron repens infusion on the urolithiasis risk factors when fed with various diets.